 Find out how PwC India successfully steered the Madhya Pradesh Urja Vikas Nigam Limited’s mission to expand its solar energy capacity in a cost-effective manner.

-Together, we create a more secure future.
+Together, we build a sustainable future.

 The Madhya Pradesh Urja Vikas Nigam Limited (MPUVNL), which promotes off-grid applications for power and heating through its programmes, had initiated several campaigns from 2010 to 2015, following the launch of the National Solar Mission.
 Its efforts, however, resulted in a modest 2 MW of rooftop solar capacity.
 The renewable energy services company (RESCO) project in MP was implemented in this larger Rooftop Solar Programme of Government of India.
 In 2016, MPUVNL was given the target to establish a solar energy capacity of 2,200 MW within six years.
 The company appointed PwC to help it meet this target.